Skip to main content

 Audience-Based Targeting

 Audience-based targeting works best when the creative and offer are matched to the audience’s context.
-A broad audience may need a simple and accessible message.
+A broad audience may need a simple message and clear hook.
 A warm remarketing audience may need proof, urgency, or a clearer conversion path.

 Context-Based Targeting

-Context-based targeting focuses on the environment where the ad appears.
+Targets the content environment where the ad appears.

 Context-based targeting works best when the ad message fits the content environment.
 If the placement is relevant but the message is generic, performance may still be weak.